radheshpai87/YSCAM/README.md

 - Intelligent caching to reduce API calls
 - Automatic image optimization for better OCR results
 - Fallback mechanisms when OCR is unavailable

+## Automatic Model Training During Deployment

+The system is designed to automatically train the machine learning model during deployment:

+- **Docker Build Integration**: The model is trained as part of the Docker build process
+- **Expanded Dataset**: Uses the expanded dataset with edge cases for improved accuracy
+- **Render Deployment Ready**: No need for manual model training before deployment
+- **Fallback Mechanism**: If the model isn't found during startup, it will be trained automatically
+- **Performance Metrics**: Training metrics are logged during the build process

+This ensures that the model is always up-to-date with the latest dataset and ready to use immediately after deployment.

 - Support for JPEG, PNG, and BMP image formats

 For more details, see [Lightweight OCR Documentation](LIGHTWEIGHT_OCR_README.md).